 Our first brew house was a 20 barrel JVNW two vessel system sourced from Olde Hickory Brewing in North Carolina.
-With tanks cobbled together from Dog Fish Heads “back yard” and some other used equipment that we found along the way, we brewed our first batch of beer in December of 2005.
+With tanks cobbled together from Dog Fish Heads “back yard”, and some other used equipment that we found along the way, we brewed our first batch of beer in December of 2005.

-Lucy’s Lounge was the first to take on this young homebrewer-turned-brewer’s ale, and on January 9th of 2006, Scott and his family and friends released his first Pale Ale to all of our neighbors.
+Lucy’s Lounge was the first to take on this young homebrewer-turned-brewer’s ale, and on January 9th of 2006, Scott and his family and friends released Freshchester, his first Pale Ale, to all of our neighbors.

-After getting settling into our new space and filling it out we decided that it was time, after 9 years of making sour and wild ales, to take it to the next level.
+After settling into our new space and filling it out we decided that it was time, after 9 years of making sour and wild ales, to take it to the next level.

-It was back in 2006, only a few weeks after opening our brewery that our first beer went into oak barrels with some muscat grapes a little bit of wild yeast – in 2007 that beer, Cuvee de Castleton, would go on to win the first Gold medal ever awarded at the Great American Beer Festival for an American Sour Ale.
+It was back in 2006, only a few weeks after opening our brewery, that our first beer went into oak barrels with some muscat grapes a little bit of wild yeast – in 2007 that beer, Cuvee de Castleton, would go on to win the first Gold medal ever awarded at the Great American Beer Festival for an American Sour Ale.